 Living in the barracks can be an easy way to save a few bucks.
-Anyone who has served as a marine has stayed in the barracks, even if it was only for a short time.
+Anyone who has served as a Marine has stayed in the barracks, even if it was only for a short time.
 It can be fun to live close to your friends, be part of a team, and be close to work.
-Of course, with all the positives, it wouldn’t be too hard to find a negative side to living so close to your fellow marines or sailors.
+Of course, with all the positives, it wouldn’t be too hard to find a negative side to living so close to your fellow Marines or sailors.

 As always, Terminal Boots does a great job of bringing the weekly tradition of barracks cleaning, known as “Field Day,” to life.
 The video starts with female Marines cleaning their barrack’s area, as pleasant music plays in the background.

 A motivated and happy corporal enters and delightfully gives the Marines more time to clean.
-The video ominously pans around the base to what appears to be infantry barracks, where screaming and debauchery sets the tone for a routine field day in the barracks.
+The video ominously pans around the base to what appears to be infantry barracks, where screaming and debauchery set the tone for a routine field day in the barracks.

 Field Day is part of the Marine Corps basic training, but it is an opportunity to have some fun.
 It is usually what recruits like most about the whole training process.
 Field Day is every Thursday evening, before the Friday morning inspection.